-- conform to the requirements both of propriety and of good financial management. - · meet the requirements of the school's funding agreement with the Education and Skills Funding Agency. - comply with the principles of financial control outlined in the academies guidance published by the ESFA.
+- conform to the requirements both of propriety and of good financial management. - meet the requirements of the school's funding agreement with the Education and Skills Funding Agency. - · comply with the principles of financial control outlined in the academy's guidance published by the ESFA.

-During the year, governors received 1 report from the school's Responsible Officer (who is independent from the school and its external auditors) reviewing the accuracy and robustness of the school's accounting systems.
-Governors have agreed termly reviews for the Financial Year 2020-21 from Haines Watts Internal Audit Service.
+During the year, governors received 3 reports from the school's Responsible Officer (who is independent from the school and its external auditors) reviewing the accuracy and robustness of the school's accounting systems.
+Governors have agreed termly reviews for the Financial Year 2022-23 from Haines Watts Internal Audit Service.

-The principal sources of funding in the year were restricted funds from government grants (including capital grants) of £1,125,457 (2020: £1,021.555).
-The costs of running the school (primarily staff costs, premises and equipment including depreciation) totalled £1,420,029 (2020: £1,260,306).
-In addition tangible fixed assets totalling £53,079 were purchased in the year.
+The principal sources of funding in the year were restricted funds from government grants (including capital grants) of £1,222,400 (2021: £1,125,457).
+The costs of running the school (primarily staff costs, premises and equipment including depreciation) totalled £1,626,285 (2021: £1,420,029).
+In addition tangible fixed assets totalling £17,484 were purchased in the year.

-Overall the school achieved a deficit in the year of £214,508 (2020: deficit of £175,524) after depreciation.
+Overall the school achieved a deficit in the year of £300,531 (2021: deficit of £214,508) after depreciation.
 The school still has planned improvements to the boilers (of which there are 3) as well as ensuring the school's IT equipment is appropriate for the computing curriculum.
-The school is also intending to establish a more stakeholder friendly reception area and continue to refurbish toilet blocks (of which there are 2 more to do) to modern standards Covid -19 having delayed this from 2020.
+The school is also intending to establish a more stakeholder friendly reception area and continue to refurbish toilet blocks (of which there are 2 more to do) to modern standards, with Covid -19 having continued to delay this from 2020.